1057137713-netizen/oral-cancer-symptom-network-analysis/README.md

 - full session information
 - estimated Ising edge-weight parameters
 - estimated Ising threshold parameters
-- simulation outputs and plotting data
+- scripts for generating simulation outputs and plotting data

 These materials allow the analytical workflow and the simulation procedures to be independently inspected and verified.